-A data controller determines what data the organisation/school needs to collected, how it will be stored and for how long.
-The data controller in schools is the board of governors.
+A data controller determines what data the organisation/school needs to collect, why that data is needed, how it will be collected, how it will be stored and for how long.
+The data controller in schools is the board of management.